 If you need a big screen and/or a more advanced camera, consider the more expensive models.
-But for the vast majority of us, the iPhone 11 is the best iPhone for the money.
+But for the vast majority of us, the iPhone 11 is the best value iPhone from Apple's 2019 range.

 The only real difference between the 11 Pro and 11 Pro Max is the size: the Max has a bigger screen, at 6.5in compared to the Pro's 5.8in.
 That means the Max is a little bulkier: it's 14mm taller and 6mm wider than its sibling, but the depth measurement stays at a slim 8.1mm.
 So you won't notice the difference too much in your pocket or bag.

-Other than that, it shares a lot with the iPhone 11 Pro e.g, the same camera, processor, operating system and features.
-Not that that's a bad thing - far from it, seeing as the 11 Pro is one of the best smartphones currently available.
+Other than that, it shares a lot with the iPhone 11 Pro – i.e. the same camera, processor, operating system and features.
+Not that that's a bad thing.

-Of course, the Pro Max is more expensive than the Pro, but if you want the extra screen real estate, this is the iPhone to buy.
+Of course, the Pro Max is more expensive than the Pro.
+But if you want the extra screen real estate without stepping up to the 12 Pro Max, this is the best iPhone to buy.

 The iPhone 11 Pro's screen is actually a little smaller than the screen on the more affordable iPhone 11.
 Though at 5.8in, it's still big enough for most.
 It also uses an OLED panel, which produces fine colours and excellent contrast.

-But really, it's this phone's excellent handling of films and music that we're blown away by.
+But really, it's this phone's excellent handling of films and music that has us blown away.
 Detail levels are superb and the phone sounds as musical as any other member of the iPhone family.

 For many, the iPhone 11 will be more than enough.
-But if you can afford it, and the 11 Pro Max is too big, this is the iPhone to consider.
+But if you can afford it, and the 11 Pro Max is too big, this could be the best iPhone for you.